 Use a Board Bag

-At $149 with board purchase, a board bag is a great way to protect your investment.
+A board bag is a great way to protect your investment.
 Nearly all damage to SUP boards happens not while actually paddling, but in storage and transport.
 A drop while loading on the roof rack, a rock that flips up off the road while driving are things that a board bag will help protect against.
 A bag like the Universal Deluxe Bag is fully padded and adds a huge element of protection against the dings and dents that can happen during storage and transportation.
 Board bags even help reduce the effects of the sun and heat when not in use.
 As well, with tons of straps and carry handles, a board bag makes carrying your board a lot easier!

 Maintain Your Stand Up Paddle Board For Years Of Fun